- ABI/Inform Complete

 World’s largest biomedical library, NLM produces electronic information resources on a wide range of topics.
 It also supports and conducts research, development, and training in biomedical informatics and health information technology.
 Three databases available to the public are the following

 Oldest and still active citation database with links to full text, when available.
-MEDLINE can be accessed through Ebsco and shares the same searching format as other databases such as CINAHL.
-The database is notable for the careful journal screening process and the use of, Medical Subject Headings (MeSH®), to index citations.
+MEDLINE can be accessed through Ebsco.
+The database is notable for the careful journal screening process and the use of Medical Subject Headings (MeSH®) to index citations.

-begins with MEDLINE and builds out from there offering a broader range of coverage with far more records, including additional full text coverage.
+Builds out from MEDLINE to offer a broader range of coverage with far more records, including additional full text coverage.
 You may limit your PubMed search retrieval to MEDLINE citations only by restricting your search to the MeSH controlled vocabulary or by using the Journal Categories filter called MEDLINE.